JValtteri/sailboat-calc/README.md

 -  Hull speed (LOA)
 	- Some boats have large overhangs and their effective waterline increases when they heel over.
 This attempts to calculate the theoretical cap to this effect.

-### Disclaimers
+## Disclaimers

 The formulas were obtained from [sailboatdata.com](https://sailboatdata.com/).
 While the metric system used by the calculator would allow for much more straight forward formulas, to keep the numbers comparable with the popular site, various correction factors are used.

+At times [sailboatdata.com](https://sailboatdata.com/) uses **inaccurate approximations** for their equations.
+A choise was made to replicate this to keep the numbers comparable.

+Equation for the **S# Number** doens't give correct results.
+I've looked at multiple sources for the equation, but I haven't been able to replicate the results from [sailboatdata.com](https://sailboatdata.com/).